Shame and Scandal in the Family: Track listings

+Chart performance

-The Madness release did not fare well in the UK, only spending two weeks in the charts, peaking at number 38.
-However, the song did better in France, where it peaked at number 12 and spent 19 weeks in the charts.
-The song also made an appearance on the Swiss Singles Top 100, spending 8 weeks in the charts and reaching a high of number 69, and just made the Dutch Singles Top 100, hitting number 100 and remaining in the chart for a single week.
+The Madness release did not fare well in the United Kingdom, only spending two weeks in the charts, peaking at number 38.
+However, the song did better in France, where it peaked at number 12 and spent 19 weeks on the charts.
+The song also made an appearance on the Swiss Singles Top 100, spending 8 weeks on the charts and reaching a high of number 69, and just made the Dutch Single Top 100, hitting number 100 and remaining in the chart for a single week.